Babitdor/AI_Agents/README.md

 Python packages as listed in requirement.txt.

 5. Code Overview

-UI: app.py
+   -UI: app.py

-Streamlit interface for file upload and Q&A.
+   -Streamlit interface for file upload and Q&A.

-RAG Pipeline: retriever.py
+   -RAG Pipeline: retriever.py
       Contains the RagState and all graph nodes for parsing, chunking, embedding, indexing, retrieval, and answer generation.

-Tools: tools.py
+   -Tools: tools.py
       Functions for PDF text extraction and answer generation using Ollama or any other LLM you configure.

 Note:
 You must have Ollama running and the mistral:latest model available locally for answer generation to work.